Alexander Isak: Loan to Willem II

 After making no appearances in the 2018–19 Bundesliga season for Dortmund, Isak was loaned to Dutch Eredivisie club Willem II.
-On 28 February 2019, he scored the equaliser and the winning penalty against AZ Alkmaar in the semi-finals of the KNVB Cup, helping Willem II reach the Dutch cup final for the first time since 2005.
+On 28 February 2019, he scored the equaliser and the winning penalty against AZ in the semi-finals of the KNVB Cup, helping Willem II reach the Dutch cup final for the first time since 2005.
 On 30 March, he became the first player ever to score three penalties in an Eredivisie match, in a 3–2 win against Fortuna Sittard.
 On 14 April, Isak became the first foreign-born player in the Eredivisie to score 12 goals in his first 12 league games.

 Real Sociedad

 On 12 June 2019, Isak signed a five-year deal with Real Sociedad, joining the La Liga club on 1 July, in which he scored his first goal in his first game.
 He continued the pre-season strongly, scoring four goals in five games.
-Isak scored his first competitive goal for Real Sociedad in a 3–1 La Liga win against RCD Espanyol on 22 September.
+Isak scored his first competitive goal for Real Sociedad in a 3–1 La Liga win against Espanyol on 22 September.
 On 6 February, he scored two goals and made an assist in the Copa del Rey quarter-final against Real Madrid.
 On 9 February, he scored the winning goal in the Basque derby against Athletic Bilbao.

 On 3 April 2021, Isak won his first silverware with the club when he started and played in 89 minutes of the 2020 Copa del Rey Final in a 1–0 win against Athletic Bilbao, helping Real Sociedad win the 2019–20 Copa del Rey.
-He scored his first hat-trick for the club on 21 February 2021 in a 4–0 league win against Deportivo Alavés, becoming the first Swedish player to score a La Liga hat-trick since Henry "Garvis" Carlsson did the same for Atletico Madrid in 1949.
+He scored his first hat-trick for the club on 21 February 2021 in a 4–0 league win against Alavés, becoming the first Swedish player to score a La Liga hat-trick since Henry "Garvis" Carlsson did the same for Atletico Madrid in 1949.
 Isak scored 10 goals in all competitions the following season, where Real Sociedad ultimately finished 6th in La Liga.